World Down Syndrome Day, 21 March 2023

 Here are a few ideas to get you started.

-Sign up to hear from Down Syndrome International (DSi) about World Down Syndrome Day global activities and how you can get invovled.
+Sign up to hear from the World Down Syndrome Day team about how you can get involved.

 Together we will create a single global voice advocating for the rights, inclusion and well being of people with Down syndrome.